 Why Medical Aid Costs are Out of Control

 In the late 1990’s, the government introduced legislation prohibiting medical aids from refusing to accept anyone membership no matter their age or health status.
-Certain measure were planned to make sure they would remain financially viable but no mechanisms were put in place.
+There were certain plans to make sure they would remain financially viable but no mechanisms followed.
 This meant medical aids had to charge everyone a lot.

 The net result, said Wits Professor Alex van den Heever, was that medical aids were becoming less sustainable and increasingly unaffordable to ordinary South Africans.
 Adding to the problem is that health care costs are rising well above the infllation rate each year.

 In order to remain financially viable, medical aid schemes rely on more and more young, healthy people joining all the time to subsidise the sick.
-In 2004 a risk equalisation mechanism was proposed to spread the risk among all the medical aids.
+In 2004, experts proposed a risk equalisation mechanism to spread the risk among all the medical aids.